dadigavasavipriya/ResourceHub/Web Development/README.md

         <th>Description</th>
       </tr>
       <tr>
-        <td><a href="https://www.javatpoint.com/ruby-on-rails-introduction"> Introduction to Ruby on Rails</a></td>
+        <td><a href="https://www.geeksforgeeks.org/ruby-on-rails-introduction/"> Introduction to Ruby on Rails</a></td>
         <td>
-         Learn more about What is Ruby ion Rails along it's features,advantages and disadvantages.
+         Learn more about What is Ruby on Rails along it's features,advantages and disadvantages.
       </tr>
       <tr>
         <td><a href="https://gist.github.com/onlurking/857b1b3a06f6b77c1bc411edb339e603">Ruby and Rails Study Roadmap</a></td>
         <td>
-         Here is a respository to check out the complete ruby and rails study raodmap.
+         Here is a respository to check out the complete Ruby on Roadmap.
         </td>
       </tr>
        <tr>